-For waste which is disposed of in landfill, the biogenic carbon degrades and produces landfill gas (LFG).
+When waste is disposed of in landfill, the biogenic carbon degrades and produces landfill gas (LFG).
 LFG is comprised of methane and carbon dioxide, so has a significant carbon burden.
 Some of the methane in the LFG can be recovered and combusted in a gas engine to produce electricity.